 Post-Completion OPT Timing and Limits:

-• Post-completion OPT authorization cannot begin before a student’s program completion date nor on a date that is more than 60 days after the program end date, except in the following circumstance:
+• Post-Completion OPT authorization cannot begin before a student’s program end date, nor on a date that is more than 60 days after this date, except in the following circumstance:

-• Graduate students with only thesis or equivalent remaining may apply for post-completion OPT before they complete their thesis or equivalent.
-Students choosing this option should note that they will no longer be eligible for a program extension is SEVIS.
+• "Coursework Completion" OPT.
+Graduate students with only thesis or equivalent remaining may apply for post-completion OPT based on their completion of courswork.
+Students choosing this OPT option should note that:

-• OPT authorization is automatically terminated if you transfer to another school or begin studies at another educational level at Marquette.
+• OPT is automatically terminated if you transfer to another school or begin studies at another educational level at Marquette

 Application process for OPT